litikesh/Patient_Record_Management_System/README.md

 ## Challenges Faced

-* Getting started with **PGlite** took a bit of time, it was a new tool for me, and understanding how to set up a local database in the browser without a backend was a learning curve.
+* Getting started with **PGlite** took a bit of time.
+It was a new tool for me, and understanding how to set up a local database in the browser without a backend was a learning curve.
 But once it clicked, it worked really well.

 * Figuring out **cross-tab data sync** using the BroadcastChannel API was a bit tricky at first, especially making sure updates didn’t cause conflicts or stale states but it was satisfying to see everything stay in sync across tabs.